 - Drawings in locations – the map will open the associated location

-For each map context, you can choose when drawings will display.
+For each map context, you can choose when your drawings will display.

-When on Map – the drawings are visible when the category is on the map (overview or category selected).
+Context Visible – the drawings are visible when the category is on the map (map home or category selected).

-When on Map – the drawings are visible when the location is on the map (overview or category or location selected
+Context Visible – the drawings are visible when the location is on the map (map home or category or location selected)

 If you add multiple drawing layers, the drawings will display in the order of the layers.
 The first layer will display first and therefore the last layers will display on top.